 Dimensions: 8.86 x 0.98 x 8.86 inches

-Features: Removes minimum 99.9% of waterborne bacteria, surpasses EPA standards for water filters, filters up to 1000 L of contaminated water without iodine, chlorine, or other chemicals, comes in a sealed bag making it perfect for storing in preparation for emergencies, it’s also compact and ultralight.
+Features: Removes minimum 99.9999% of waterborne bacteria an 99.9% of waterborne protozoa, surpasses EPA standards for water filters, filters up to 1000 L of contaminated water without iodine, chlorine, or other chemicals, comes in a sealed bag making it perfect for storing in preparation for emergencies, it’s also compact and ultralight.

 LifeStraw also meets the EPA standards for water filtration and has been used around the world in a variety of conditions.
 After only 3-5 seconds of sucking, the flow of water through the filter is activated allowing the drinker to drink immediately and directly from the bottle, stream, pond, or puddle.